Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 It is a highly individualised cosmetic procedure.
 It may be the procedure for you if you:

-• Have realistic expectation regarding the result of the procedure.
+• Have realistic expectations regarding the results of the procedure.

 • Are sticking to a healthy diet plan and regularly exercising, but still cannot get rid of stubborn fat from certain areas of your body.